Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 When we get a little lower, we're going to have them pull BAT A off, and we'll get him to put it on MAIN BUS A. We are then going to try to hold up the IMU long enough to get a coarse align in the LM, and then we'll see whether we're going to keep that coarse align up or not, but for right now we're running the profiles and we'll have to determine that.

-That's the course of action, let Jack know that much.
+Think that's the course of action, let Jack know that much.

 Okay.
 And he wants to know what he's going to see and what he should do when he sees it happen to FUEL CELL 2.